 To complete the course, students need to complete both parts of the assessment - continuous and final.
-Continuous assessment requires students' active participation in each lesson (participation in discussions based on reading required texts).
+Continuous assessment requires students' active participation in each lesson (participation in discussions based on having read required texts).
 Unprepared students, students who will not have read individual texts in advance of each class, will be marked as absent.
 This applies to both forms of classes - contact and online.

-Part of the continuous assessment are two tests - The mid-term test covering topics 1-5 and the Endof-term test covering topics 6-11.
-Each student needs to get a combined score of no less than 65% to be allowed to take the final exam (This applies only to students who receive five credits for this course; students receiving three credits do not need to take the final exam.
-For those students, the final assessment is a combined score from the two tests).
+Part of the continuous assessment are two tests - the mid-term test covering topics 1-5 and the endof-term test covering topics 6-11.
+Each student needs to get a combined score of no less than 65% to be allowed to take the final exam (The final exam applies only to students who receive five credits for this course; students receiving three credits do not proceed to the exam, for them the final assessment is a combined score from the two tests).

-The final assessment is determined solely by students' score during the final -oral exam.
+The final assessment is determined solely by students' score during the final - in-person exam.
 The exam will be taken during the exam period (Jan-Feb).
 Two retakes are possible; the most recent score always counts.